Matho Monastery

 Matho Gonpa near Leh in Ladakh, the only representative of the Sakyapa sect of Tibetan Buddhism in Ladakh.

 Matho Monastery, or Matho Gonpa or Mangtro Monastery or Mangtro Gonpa, from the Tibetan "mang" that means "many" and "tro" that means "happiness", is a Tibetan Buddhist monastery located 26 kilometres southeast of Leh in Ladakh, northern India, on the banks of the Indus River.
 The village of Matho is located at the mouth of a deep gorge running out of the Zanskar Range and across the Indus.
 It is directly opposite Thikse Monastery.

 Matho and Skidmang in the eastern Ladakh (130 km to the east of Leh) are the only example in Ladakh of the Sakyapa sect of Tibetan Buddhism.
 Because Matho does not lie on the main highway from Leh, it sees fewer visitors than Hemis, Thiske or Shey.
-However, it is known to outsiders for its annual Oracle Matho Nagrang Festival, held on the 14th and 15th days of the first month of the Tibetan calendar.
+However, Matho Monastry is known to outsiders for its annual Oracle Matho Nagrang Festival, held on the 14th and 15th days of the first month of the Tibetan calendar.
 During this festival, two oracles, known as "Rongtsan", are said to inhabit for a few hours the body of two monks.
 The purpose of these oracles is to attempt to predict the fortunes of the local village communities for the coming year.
 Two monk that are to be the oracles vehicles are chosen every three years by the monks of the monastery for a duration of 3 years.
 The first year the monks will have to meditate for 9 months before the festival.
 The following two years the meditation will last 2 months.
 When the two monk come out from the retreat, all the monks will gather together to form a circle.
 The names of the two monks will be placed in a bowl.
 The bowl is then sealed and passed from one monk to the next until one name comes out from the bowl - this monk is chosen by the monastery's protector to perform the oracle.

 Matho is also home to a collection of thangkas dating back to the 14th century.